urvashi1210/GuessMyNumber/README.md

 This project is licensed under the MIT License - see the MIT_LICENSE file for details.

-Enjoy playing "Guess My Number" with your friends and family!
-Have fun and may the best guesser win!
+Enjoy playing "Guess My Number" and see if you can beat your own high score!
+Have fun and happy guessing!